Open topic with navigation

 Alarm recipients can be added in Configuration | System | Alarm Recipients tab.

 You add the names, email addresses, and phone numbers of the people you want to receive notifications from Analytics.
 You can select whether the recipient receives all notification about all the Resources monitored by Analytics.
-Alternatively, once you have created a list of recipients, under each monitored resource, you can select particular recipients to receive alarms from specific resources.
+Alternatively, once you have created a list of recipients, under each monitored resource, you can select particular recipients to receive alarm notifications from specific resources alarms.